 Send student to Health Center located in STCN-122 (Valencia) or Quad 1-B Room 109 (CCC).
-Have a second student accompany them.
 Fill out an incident report form found in drawer of instructor's desk.
 Please give completed form to the laboratory technician.
+Notify Campus Safety - they should complete the incident report and provide a copy to Risk Management Department.